Skip to main content

 If you have a Keystart shared ownership home loan, your options for refinancing differ, depending on whether you have a fixed or flexible shared ownership loan.

-If you have a flexible shared ownership home loan and want to refinance to another lender, your new finance needs to cover the current balance of your loan with Keystart and the current value of the Housing Authority's share.
+• For a flexible shared ownership home loan: if you want to refinance to another lender, your new finance needs to cover the current balance of your loan with Keystart and the current value of the Housing Authority's share.
+You can view these details in the Get ahead section of our app.

-If you have a fixed shared ownership loan, you are not able to refinance to another lender.
+• For a fixed shared ownership loan: you are not able to refinance to another lender.
 If you decide to sell your property, it must be sold back to the Housing Authority for the valuation price.
 This enables the Housing Authority to retain properties in key locations within the Perth Metro area.

 Refinancing your shared ownership home